Jimmy-Li9912/Jimmy-Li9912/README.md

 ### Hi, I'm LI Jingchen, Jimmy.

-### Hobbies: Sports, Having delicious food, Video games.
+### Hobbies: Snowboarding, football, Having delicious food, Video games.
-### Currently UG student in CUHK major in CS.
+### Currently master student in University of Alberta and graduated from The Chinese University of Hong Kong with first class honor.
-### Working on multi projects in Deep Learning and Bioinformatics now
+### Working on multi projects in Deep Learning and Reinforcement Learning now
 ### ENTJ